It’s not surprising that many people think the quote “Spare the rod and spoil the child” comes from the Bible.

 The most famous is Proverbs 13:24: “He that spareth his rod hateth his son: but he that loveth him chasteneth him betimes.”

-Proverbs 23:13-14 offers this bit of Old Testament parenting advice: “Withhold not correction from the child: for if thou beatest him with the rod, he shall not die. / Thou shalt beat him with the rod, and shalt deliver his soul from hell.”
+An even scarier piece of parenting advice is in Proverbs 23:13-14.
+It says: “Withhold not correction from the child: for if thou beatest him with the rod, he shall not die. / Thou shalt beat him with the rod, and shalt deliver his soul from hell.”

-However, although “spare the rod and spoil the child” was probably inspired by these Biblical verses, it does not come from Proverbs or any other part of the Bible.
+However, although the saying “spare the rod and spoil the child” was clearly inspired by these Biblical verses, it does not appear in the Bible.

-Butler’s epic satire follows the trials and tribulations of a Sir Hudibras.
+Butler’s epic satire follows the trials and tribulations of a character named Sir Hudibras.